tvdboom/ATOM/docs_sources/user_guide.md

 perform.
 The available steps are:

 * Remove columns with prohibited data types.
-* Strip categorical features from white spaces.
 * Remove categorical columns with maximal cardinality.
 * Remove columns with minimum cardinality.
+* Strip categorical features from white spaces.
+* Drop duplicate rows.
-* Remove rows with missing values in the target column.
+* Drop rows with missing values in the target column.
 * Encode the target column.

 <br>